 4) Role of Peripheral Intravenous Waveform Analysis (PIVA) in experimental right heart failure

 The Riess lab collaborates with researchers from the Department of Anesthesiology and the Department of Biomedical Engineering to assess the role of PIVA in different models of experimental right heart failure such as cardiac arrest, hemorrhagic and septic shock.

 5) Biological effects of noble gases

 Although chemically inert, noble gases like helium or argon have been shown to exert organ-protective effects against ischemia/reperfusion injury.
-In collaboration with researchers from the University of Minnesota and the Medical College of Wisconsin, the Riess lab investigates their effects on cardiac, pulmonary and vascular function during cardiac arrest and resuscitation.
+In collaboration with researchers from the University of Minnesota, the Riess lab investigates their effects on cardiac, pulmonary and vascular function during cardiac arrest and resuscitation.